 Well-known, popular U.S. pet food brands were included in the complaints.
 The FDA investigated but could not find the cause.
 They did issue warnings to pet owners to avoid the chicken jerky treats of all brands until they obtained more information.

-Consumer Affairs noted many complaints about dogs suffering from vomiting, diarrhea, lack of appetite, increased water consumption and/or increased urination to see a vet at once.
+Consumer Affairs noted many complaints about dogs suffering from vomiting, diarrhea, lack of appetite, increased water consumption and/or increased urination and urged owners to see a vet at once.

 Pet Food Ingredients Made in China May Be Unavoidable